 It could be something simple like dribbling a basketball or kicking around a soccer ball, or you could get teams together for some kickball or Ultimate Frisbee.

 Dust off your telescope and point it toward the night sky!
 Or you can simply lie down on the grass and admire the stars for their beauty – just remember to bring a blanket!
 Here’s our guide to stargazing for kids.

-These are a safe (and legal!) alternative to firecrackers or fireworks, and they come in a variety of different colors.
+These are a safe (and legal!) alternative to firecrackers or fireworks, and they come in a variety of different colours.
 It’s super fun to draw shapes or spell out your name with sparklers.

 Once the sun goes down, head outside to look for fireflies!
-Watching them fly around and light up the night is mesmerizing enough, but you could also try catching a few.
+Watching them fly around and light up the night is mesmerising enough, but you could also try catching a few.

 Autumn Outdoor Activities For Kids

 #34.
 Play in the Leaves

 Before you break out the rakes and tend to your yard, have a bit of fun jumping into piles of leaves or tossing armfuls into the air.

 You could use them to put together a scrapbook, to supplement a science lesson, or you could gather a few simply to admire them.

 Take a walk and marvel at the gorgeous fall colours!